 Ask your friend the questions and fill in the answers.

 Step 4: Get the Benefits QuickLINK Results Report

 After completing the questionnaire, you’ll see a “Results Overview” page that lists the programs your friend may be eligible to receive.

-Click on the name of each program for a fact sheet that describes the program, tells where to apply, plus a link to the application.
+Click on the name of each program for a fact sheet that describes the program, tells where to apply, and provides a link to the application.

 Step 5: Apply for Programs

 Identify programs for which your friend wants to apply.

 Finding out about eligibility is only the first step.
 Now you need to ensure your friend has the help necessary to complete the application process.